gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-and-alpha.md

 Title: WebGL and Alpha
+Description: How alpha in WebGL is different than alpha in OpenGL

 I've noticed some OpenGL developers having issues with how WebGL treats alpha in the backbuffer (ie, the canvas), so I thought it might be good to go over some of the differences between WebGL and OpenGL related to alpha.
 <!--more-->